Retraction is the key to reducing stringing. Find out how to perfect your Cura retraction settings (including the coasting settings).

 This setting is accessed and adjusted through your printer’s slicing software and can be tuned to achieve clean, precise prints.
 Here, we’ll run you through the right settings for the best results in Cura.
 Just note that some of these settings aren’t visible by default with “Basic” or “Advanced” settings visibility, so it’s a good idea to switch to “Expert” before you start experimenting.

 Before we get started, consider downloading this retraction test print for tuning your settings.
-The recommended settings provided primarily apply to PLA filaments and will have to be changed (test prints are helpful for this) to fit the type (and age) of your filament.
+The recommended settings provided primarily apply to PLA filaments unless specified and will have to be changed (test prints are helpful for this) to fit the type (and age) of your filament.
 For example, PETG, which is very hygroscopic, will have higher retraction settings than PLA because of its hygroscopic tendencies.

 With that, let’s get into it!